Impromptus (Schubert)

 Franz Schubert's Impromptus are a series of eight pieces for solo piano composed in 1827.
 They were published in two sets of four impromptus each: the first two pieces in the first set were published in the composer's lifetime as Op.
 90; the second set was published posthumously as Op.
 142 in 1839 (with a dedication added by the publisher to Franz Liszt).
 The third and fourth pieces in the first set were published in 1857 (although the third piece was printed by the publisher in G major, instead of G♭ as Schubert had written it, and remained available only in this key for many years).
 The two sets are now catalogued as D. 899 and D. 935 respectively.
 They are considered to be among the most important examples of this popular early 19th-century genre.

-Three other unnamed piano compositions (D. 946), written in May 1828, a few months before the composer's death, are known as both "Impromptus" and Klavierstücke ("piano pieces").
+Three other unnamed piano compositions (D. 946), written in May 1828, six months before the composer's death, are known as both "Impromptus" and Klavierstücke ("piano pieces").

 The Impromptus are often considered companion pieces to the Six moments musicaux, and they are often recorded and published together.

 It has been said that Schubert was deeply influenced in writing these pieces by the Impromptus, Op.
 7 (1822) of Jan Václav Voříšek and by the music of Voříšek's teacher Václav Tomášek.

 Four Impromptus, D. 899 (Op.
 90)

-The Opus 90 impromptus consist of four typical Romantic-era pieces, each with distinct elements.
-The name Impromptus was given by the publisher.